osherjacobs/LabWork_Findings/vector8_asr_corrected.md

 ASR\ASROnlyExclusions\C:\Windows\Tasks\curpipe.exe = 0x0
 ```

+EID 1121 block events also present from the pre-exclusion test runs, confirming the correct rule was active before the exclusion was added.

 The signal exists.
 EID 5007 with `ASROnlyExclusions` in the registry path is an actionable detection primitive.
-Most environments do not alert on this event.
+Whether this event can be ingested and alerted on via a SIEM pipeline (Winlogbeat → ELK or equivalent) warrants further testing — it has not yet been validated end to end in this lab.
+If ingestible, a rule alerting on `ASROnlyExclusions` modifications would provide early warning of this bypass pattern.

 ---

+## Part 4 — ELK/Sysmon Telemetry

+A pre-instrumented Sysmon/ELK stack was running throughout.
+With the outbound network connection rule suppressed (to reduce noise), two alerts fired against WIN-52H4TKKPD9C:

+- **Sysmon - Binary Execution from Windows Tasks** — HIGH (risk score 73)
+- **Sysmon - Unsigned Binary with Zeroed IMPHASH** — MEDIUM (risk score 50)

+### Important caveat

+Neither rule detected the credential theft itself.
+What fired was the execution path and the binary's PE characteristics — location and identity, not behaviour.
+The LSASS memory walk, minidump assembly, and TCP exfiltration produced no dedicated alert.

+An attacker delivering a signed binary with a valid IMPHASH from a less-monitored path would evade both rules.
+The credential material would leave the host without triggering a single dedicated alert.

+The unfiltered alert count for the full session was 321 HIGH severity alerts — dominated by outbound network connection events from a binary in C:\Windows\Tasks.
+This signal is real but noisy.
+A tuned analyst view suppressing that rule leaves only the execution-context signals above.

+This illustrates a broader point: instrumentation matters, but so does what you instrument for and how you tune it.

+---

 ## Detection Recommendations

 - **Alert on EID 5007** — specifically targeting `ASROnlyExclusions` registry path modifications.
 The event text includes an explicit malware warning.
+Validate whether this event is captured by your SIEM pipeline.
 - **Alert on EID 1121** — ASR block events against lsass.exe.
-If firing, something is attempting to access LSASS.
+If firing, something is attempting LSASS access and being blocked.
+Worth correlating with subsequent EID 5007 exclusion additions.
 - **Correlate EID 5007 exclusion additions with subsequent LSASS access events** — the sequence is the attack chain.
 - **Sysmon EID 10** — LSASS process access with GrantedAccess 0x1410 or 0x1010 remains a primary detection primitive regardless of ASR state.
+- **Network anomaly** — outbound TCP from a binary in C:\Windows\Tasks with high data-to-time ratio (~60MB in under 200ms) is a clear outlier worth flagging.

 ---